Wow, I have just spent the most exhilarating couple of hours in a long time.

-No, something very different to all of those things.
+No, something very different from all of those things.
 What I got up to was only 20 minutes from my home, it didn't cost me a penny, I was mostly accompanied by ladies in their 30-60's and it took place in a Church Hall.
 Bet I am sucking you in now, aren't I?
 Sounds glamorous, yes?
-Well, no it wasn't glamorous but it was truly fabulous and I felt very privileged to join this group of well organised men and women for a couple of hours this morning and if I can sneak out tomorrow and leave dh with the kids for a bit I might just head over there again tomorrow.
+Well, no it wasn't glamorous but it was truly fabulous and I felt very privileged to join this group of well-organised men and women for a couple of hours this morning and if I can sneak out tomorrow and leave my husband with the kids for a bit I might just head over there again tomorrow.

 Take a look at the pictures and see just how organised it all is -

 There were about 8 stations for people to be checking the boxes to make sure the contents were appropriate and according to what customs allow to enter the country.
 There was then a box wrapping table, craft kit making table, cellophaning table to ensure things like soap and toothbrushes stay hygienic and box taping and age/ sex sorting tables so the approved boxes could be placed into cartons for shipping.

 I know many people have heard rumours and are concerned about religious material being inserted into the boxes and I can categorically confirm that no religious material in placed in the boxes before they are sealed with the official Samaritans Purse tape.
 Once this tape goes on the box is not opened again until the child opens it in the receiving country.